 Lancaster Catholic High School wishes to recognize the efforts of students who have demonstrated outstanding achievement in academics and the community.
-All students inducted into the National Honor Society (NHS) must demonstrate excellence in areas of scholarship, character, leadership and service.
+All students inducted into the National Honor Society (NHS) must demonstrate excellence in areas of scholarship, character, leadership, and service.
 Students hear guest speakers related to post-high school life and participate in peer tutoring.

-To be eligible to apply for membership in NHS, students must maintain a cumulative GPA of 3.8 or higher, possess qualities of character and leadership attested to by teachers, moderators, advisors and coaches and participate in activities at school and in the community.
+To be eligible to apply for membership in NHS, students must maintain a cumulative GPA of 3.8 or higher, possess qualities of character and leadership attested to by teachers, moderators, advisors, and coaches and participate in activities at school and in the community.

 All current sophomore and juniors with a cumulative weighted GPA of 3.8 or higher will be invited to submit informational forms.
 Determination of eligibility is made after the third quarter of the sophomore and junior years.
-The membership decisions will be made by the NHS Faculty Committee and acceptance/rejections letters will be mailed home.
+The membership decisions will be made by the NHS Faculty Committee and acceptance/rejection letters will be mailed home.
 Invitation does not imply the right to membership.